 Master of Science in Business Administration Concentration in Finance

-The Master of Science in Business Administration program with a concentration in Finance is a 33-hour program that usually can be completed within 2 years.
+The Master of Science in Business Administration program with a concentration in Finance is a 33-hour program that can usually be completed within 2 years.
 The program offers the most in depth exploration of Finance and related topics of any of the Master's programs offered at the University of Memphis.
 Prominent features of the program are the wide range of Finance electives, evening classes that are convenient to students working in the Memphis area, and small class sizes.

 Overview of the M.S.
 Program

-The MSBA program in Finance assumes a prequalification in Calculus.
+The MSBA program in Finance assumes a pre-qualification in Calculus.
 Students entering with a bachelor's degree in Business or Engineering are usually able to enter the program without further study.